 For high school students and teenagers

-A collection of resources for autistic teens and young adults, families and caregivers of autistic teens and young adults, and professionals working with them.
+Resources for Autistic teens and young adults, their families and caregivers and the professionals working with them.

 Resources produced by OTARC researchers

 Helping Autistic people navigate the world of employment, understand workplace rights and develop self-advocacy skills.

 Building connectedness and wellbeing for young adolescents on the Autism spectrum

 A broad collection of resources for adolescents, parents/caregivers, teachers and support staff and school communities to support wellbeing.
 Co-developed by the Autism CRC, Positive Partnerships and Queensland University of Technology.

 A free online course for people who interact or engage with Autistic people and communities.